 Jupiter’s famous red spot storm has been encircling the planet for more than 100 years.
-You can fit Earth inside of the storm easily, it is so large.
+You can easily fit Earth inside the storm; it is so large.

 20. Black holes everywhere

-The center of the Milky Way has a super massive blackhole called Sagittarius A. But a new study has concluded that there are tens of thousands of other black holes swirling around the center of the galaxy.
-Some are paired with other stars, some wander around by themselves.
+The center of the Milky Way has a supermassive black hole called Sagittarius A. But a new study has concluded that tens of thousands of other black holes are swirling around the galaxy’s center.
+Some are paired with other stars; some wander around by themselves.